Polygon Siskiu D7 2021 Review Summary (Quick Stats)

 In this new and currently best selling 2021 Polygon Siskiu D7, Polygon capitalized on its extensive R & D, state of the art testing facilities, and feedback from top-level riders (the likes of Tracey Hannah, Daniel Wolfe, and Sam Reynolds).

 The outcome? – A bike that defies what an outstanding value dual-suspension mountain bike is capable of.
 All the recent upgrades tick all the boxes for those looking for a modern-looking bike with great XC pedalling efficiency and all-mountain capability.
+Also checkout our review of the Siskiu T7.

 Polygon Siskiu D7 Dual Suspension Bike – What’s New?